piroxi/loan-system/README.md

 # 3. Run the postgres and create a database

+# 4  Run Redis

-# 4. Set up configuration (see below)
+# 5. Set up configuration (see below)

-# 5. Run application
+# 6. Run application
 go run server/main.go

-# 6. Optional: Import the postman collection to test the APIs. if you do, please create/use an environment
+# 7. Optional: Import the postman collection to test the APIs. if you do, please create/use an environment
 ```

 ## Configuration